Police commissioner: Hong Kong

 The head of the Hong Kong Police (Royal Hong Kong Police Force 1969 to 30 June 1997) force has used this title since 1938.

 Iceland

 The National Police of Iceland employs a national commissioner (Ríkislögreglustjóri) (four-star-rank) that is the head of 15 districts across Iceland.
-The commissioner is not an experienced police officer whatsoever, like most police chiefs in Iceland are educated lawyers, not experienced police officers.
+The commissioner is not an experienced police officer.
+Most police chiefs in Iceland are educated lawyers, not experienced police officers.

-Of the 15 districts in the Icelandic police, each has a police chief of its own, but the national commissioner is above them, the minister of judicial affairs is in charge of law enforcement in Iceland.
+Of the 15 districts in the Icelandic police, each has its own police chief and is headed by the national commissioner.
+The minister of judicial affairs is in charge of law enforcement in Iceland.

 Ireland

 The garda commissioner is the officer overseeing the Garda Síochána, the national police force.